carina-studio/ULogViewer/ULogViewer/ChangeList.md

 + Support converting to log level from raw value of specified log property.
 + Support different colors for icons of log profile, log analysis rule set and log analysis script.
 + Support specifying text color for each log property.
++ Add **'Timestamp of reading log'** property for log and support using it as key of log sorting.
 + Add new built-in log profiles:
     + Apache Access Log Files
     + Apache Error Log Files